camusdb/camusdb/README.md

 --------
  - Single server database (multi-node is planned)
  - Supports communication via a HTTP endpoint (websockets will be supported as well)
+ - It can be embedded into a .NET project to avoid communication overhead

 Internal Features
 -----------------